Kazu010101/Python-Project/Project_Host_Ping_Tool.md

 import ping3
 ping3.EXCEPTIONS = True
 ```
 `ping3` is an external library installed via `pip`.
 Setting `ping3.EXCEPTIONS = True` switches the library from returning `None` on errors to raising proper Python exceptions — which is required for the `try/except` blocks later to work correctly.
-This shows understanding of how to configure a library's behaviour, not just import it.

 ---